ChinoB/IGME-230/230-project-1-content.md

 ## Story
 In the year 3829, the world is mostly polluted, with a few parts clean and beautiful.
 Mother nature has been protecting these parts since 3091.
 Suddenly, many monsters appear and start to attack mother nature.
-This leaves the clean parts of Earth unportected and mother nature pleads for help.
+This leaves the clean parts of Earth unprotected and mother nature pleads for help.
 Only you are able to help save mother nature.

 ## Esthetics
 Vector/Pixelated Graphics